bitfocus/website/for-developers/3_core-development/setting-up-developer-environment.md

 :::

 :::tip
-If PowerShell complains about unsigned apps, go to Settings, search for "developer settings" and enable "Change execution policy to allow local PowerShell scripts to run without signing" or in a PowerShell with elevated permisions run: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+If PowerShell complains about unsigned apps, go to Settings, search for "developer settings" and enable "Change execution policy to allow local PowerShell scripts to run without signing" or in a PowerShell with elevated permissions run: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 :::

 If you are new to code development on Windows, the built-in `winget` command is probably the simplest way to install fnm.
 (Other popular package managers such as Chocolatey and Scoop work similarly.)